2022 Pakistan Super League final: Background to the Final

-Multan Sultans suffered a major setback after their middle order batter Tim David tested covid-19 positive and had to miss their qualifier match, however, this news was not confirmed nor denied by team's management.
-One day before the final, he rejoined the team after fully recovering and returning negative report during a routine PCR testing.
+One day before the final, Tim Davis rejoined the team after fully recovering and returning negative report during a routine PCR testing.
 Lahore Qalandars head coach and team director Aqib Javed tested covid-19 positive and had to miss team's both Eliminator 2 and final fixtures.
 The prize money for the winners and runners-up was set at PKR 80 million and PKR 32 million, respectively.